 Hybrid cars are gaining popularity in the US, presenting an intermediate stage between internal combustion engines and pure electricity.
 New cars for 2024 from different manufacturers are also replete with various hybrids.
 From mild to plug-in, there are options to suit any lifestyle and needs.
 However, like any other type of vehicle, hybrids have their drawbacks.

-There are currently three main varieties that have all the most popular hybrid cars on the market: Mild, Self-charging, and Plug-in hybrids (PHEVs).
+There are currently three main varieties that have all the most popular hybrid cars you can buy at car dealers in Indianapolis: Mild, Self-charging, and Plug-in hybrids (PHEVs).
 Even though they are often presented as the optimal choice, this power plant option won't suit everyone.
 The Indy Auto Man car experts share several pros and cons of hybrid cars to help motorists decide whether this type is the best fit.

 The first thing that comes to mind when it comes to the benefits of a hybrid is fuel economy.
 With gasoline prices constantly rising, fuel costs come to the top of the list of priorities for many US buyers.
 Thanks to the battery, which significantly reduces consumption, a plug-in hybrid (like the Hyundai Tucson PHEV) can bring it up to three liters per hundred.
 This is especially true if you make relatively short trips around town at low speeds because many hybrids are capable of pure electric propulsion over short distances, keeping fuel economy to a maximum.